satjinder/grpc-mediator-service/readme.md

 Handler creation is performed by a method to abstract the creation from the service running the code.
 This can be enhanced to implement complete [Factory Method pattern] (https://en.wikipedia.org/wiki/Factory_method_pattern) when required

 ### Endpoint Context
-Generic service prepares the EndpointContext based on the generic request fields and target proto options.
+Mediator service prepares the EndpointContext based on the mediator request fields and target proto options.
 Endpoint Context contains set of fields required by handlers to process the request and response:

 ```go
 type EndpointContext struct {